 What We do?

-Our customers can benefit from our retail popularity data proxy that provides real time estimates of retail sentiment and retail flows.
+Our customers can benefit from our retail popularity data proxy that provides real time estimates of retail sentiment and retail popularity.
 We focus on identifying those stocks that have the highest estimated values.
-We estimate both positive and negative retail sentiment and flows.

-Our data begins in the U.S. pre-market and is updated approximately every 30 minutes during U.S. market hours.
+Our data is updated 24/7 with more chatter collected typically during US market hours.
 Depending on client's needs, we deliver via dashboards, email notifications, API and EOD files.